AllenInstitute/CTKE_viz/README.md

 Code used to generate data visualizations and text for the Cell Type Knowledge Explorer.

 # Overview
 This folder contains subfolders with scripts used to create all the content in the Cell Type Knowledge Explorer.
-These scripts are not quite
-"package-ready" at this point, but can be used to reproduce any content displayed on the current version of the CTKE.
+This repo does NOT provide an out-of-the-box package for plotting the data modalities described below, but the provided scripts can be used to reproduce any content displayed on the current version of the CTKE.
 Many of these scripts may be generalizable to other products/analyses, and those that are currently not in this state may be improved upon with some minimal focused effort (see individual subfolders).

 # Subfolders